roy-mdr/es-web-notify/README.md

 ## To Do

+- [ ] Detect immediately when a client disconnects
 - [ ] Migrate keys to external file
 - [ ] Fix all the mixed up using of "event point", "channel" and "topic"
 - [ ] Organize code